BeiliLu1986/JokeApp/README.md

-# JokeApp
-Spring Boot Jokes App
+# JokeApp - Spring Boot Jokes App
+This Spring Boot web application display a random Chuck Norris joke on the index.
+#